ucf-icorps/i-corps-left-hand-syllabus/chapter2/in-class.md

 * Revenue model is the strategy.

 * This is not about income statement, balance sheet, and cash flow.
 Those are operating details that are derived after a proven Revenue Model and pricing.

+* Definition of a distribution channel: direct, indirect, and OEM.

+* Difference between physical and virtual channels.

+* Types of physical and virtual channels.

+* Distribution channels versus product complexity.

+* Distribution channel economics.